FouFou/easel/readme.txt

-﻿Information regarding changes from 2.0.7 to 3.0 are in the changelog.txt file.
+Information regarding changes from 2.0.7 to 3.0 are in the changelog.txt file.